jian-carlo/notes/matrix-algebra.md

 12 & 3\\
 -9 & 7\\
 \end{pmatrix} $$

-The determinant can that I calculated was 65, therefore the matrix is invertible.
+The determinant is 65, therefore the matrix is invertible.

 # Systems of Linear Equations

 ## Gaussian Elimination
 Consider we have a system of linear equations with three equations and three unknowns as in [@eq:ex_gauss].
 We can rewrite this system into matrices as in